nacer-eb/KrotovHopfieldWaddington/README.md

 	python main_gen.py --poolsize NUMBER_OF_PROCESSES

-If you to benefit from a multi-core system, you may set NUMBER_OF_PROCESSES to a large number greater than 1.
+If you benefit from a multi-core system, you may set NUMBER_OF_PROCESSES to a number proportional to your threadcount.
 Otherwise simply run

 	python main_gen.py